EvolEcolGroup/tidypopgen/README.md

 ## When something does not work

-This is a **preview** version of `tidypopgen`.
-Everything should work, but not all elements have been extensively tested.
 If something does not work, check the [issues on GitHub](https://github.com/EvolEcolGroup/tidypopgen/issues) to see whether the problem has already been reported.
 If not, feel free to create an new issue.
-Please make sure you have updated to the latest version of `tidypopgen` on Github, as well as updating all other packages on your system, and provide [a reproducible example](https://reprex.tidyverse.org/) for the developers to investigate the problem.
+Please make sure you have updated to the latest version of `tidypopgen` on r-universe/Github, as well as updating all other packages on your system, and provide [a reproducible example](https://reprex.tidyverse.org/) for the developers to investigate the problem.
 Ideally, try to create a minimalistic